How a Late Night Decision Could Help You

 When we talk about how to own your music catalog.
 It can sound vague or abstract like something reserved for industry artists with managers and lawyers.
 But the facts of the matter are ownership starts the moment you create something original.
 If you wrote the lyrics.
 Made the beat then recorded the song.
 To designing the structure you own something.
 But owning something and registering music with ASCAP to claim it properly are two different things.

 Registering your music with a performing rights organization (PRO) like ASCAP is how you officially add your piece of the pie.
 It’s how you get paid when your music is streamed, performed, played in a venue, used in a YouTube video, or broadcast.
 Without registration, you’re invisible to the royalty systems that are designed to pay you.
-They can’t pay you for what they can’t see.
+They can’t pay you for what they can’t see and as we broke down in the post on how music earns money through licensing, publishing, and services, the royalty system is already built to pay you.
+You just have to show up in it.
 And the crazy part?
 Most independent artists never get around to registering their work.
 It sits in limbo loved by fans, ignored by the royalty system.

 What makes this even more powerful is the fact that the process is completely accessible.
 You don’t need a team or a distributor to get started.
 If you’re already registered as a songwriter and publisher with ASCAP (which you can do online in under an hour), you’re 90% of the way there.
 The last 10% is simply entering your track data, assigning roles, confirming splits, and submitting the form.
 That’s it.
 It’s not sexy.
 It’s not flashy.
 But it’s the foundation of everything else.
 Once your songs are registered you’ve planted the flag in your creative territory.
 And no one can take that away.